Leesville Road High School

 Leesville Road High School (also known locally as Leesville High School, abbreviated as LRHS), is a comprehensive public high school located in Raleigh, North Carolina.
 It is a part of the Wake County Public School System.
-Established in 1993, it has approximately 2,800 enrolled students and offers a variety of extracurricular activities, including band, computer science club, solar car team, model UN, foreign language, newspaper, yearbook, National Honor Society, Student Council, Speech and Debate, and many other clubs.
+Established in 1993, it has approximately 2,500 enrolled students and offers a variety of extracurricular activities, including band, computer science club, solar car team, model UN, foreign language, newspaper, yearbook, National Honor Society, Student Council, Speech and Debate, and many other clubs.

 History

 The school was established in 1993 as part of Wake County's plan to provide education for the growing northwestern region of the county, which was a larger project including Leesville Road Elementary and Middle School.
 All three schools lie adjacent to each other on 98 acres, originally costing around $95 million to construct.

 Anthony J. "A.J."
 Mutillo was principal from 2012 until 2018, when he became the district's assistant superintendent for human resources.
 The News & Observer described him as "popular".

-On February 18, 2019 Ian Solomon became principal of the school.
-He was formerly at Wake Young Men's Leadership Academy.

 Academics

 Leesville Road High School has consistently ranked as a North Carolina School of Distinction.
 Leesville Road High School is a high-performing comprehensive high school with nationally recognized academic, athletic, and fine arts programs.
 It is one of 27 high schools in the Wake County Public School System, the largest school system in the state.
 Leesville offers its students a wide variety of advanced and 17 Advanced Placement (AP) courses in various subjects.
 28% of their students participate in their AP program.
 Leesville also offers the following foreign language courses: Spanish, French, and Latin.
 In math and English EOC scores, Leesville ranks above the North Carolina average.
 In 2005, Leesville scored 90% and 92% in English and Math, higher than the state averages of 82% and 80%.
-The school's yearbook, The Menagerie, won the Columbia University Scholastic Press Gold Medal in 2004 and 2006.

 The school posted the tenth highest average SAT score in the Raleigh-Durham area: 1641 with 76.6% of students taking the test.
 "AthleticsThe GreatSchools rating is a simple tool for parents to compare schools based on test scores.
 It compares schools across the state, where the highest rated schools in the state are designated as "Above Average" and the lowest "Below Average."
 It is designed to be a starting point to help parents make baseline comparisons.
 We always advise parents to visit the school and consider other information on school performance and programs, as well as consider their child's and family's needs as part of the school selection process."
 The school is located in Wake County, North Carolina, an area frequently ranked as one of the nation's best places to live and work.
 The school system employs over 18,000 staff and faculty to support more than 157,000 students in total.